biscuitlang/bl/docs/src/manual.md

 The *global* options are applied to the module on all target platforms.

-- `version: <N>` - Module version number used during import to distinguish various versions of the same module, see also `ModuleImportPolicy` for more information.
+- `version: <N>` - Module version number used during import to distinguish various versions of the same module.
 - `supported: "[triple,...]"` - Optional list of target triples supported by module separated by comma.
 When module depends on some platform specific libraries (which are supposed to be bundled with the module), we might allow this module only on platforms we've provided the precompiled binaries for.
 Error is generated when module is used on target not included in this list.
+You can get a list of all supported platforms using the `blc --target-supported` command.

 ### Global or Platform-Specific Options

 All the following options may be applied globally or just for a specific target platform.

-- `src: "<FILE1[;FILE2;...]>"` - List of source file paths relative to the module *root* directory separated by **platform-specific** separator (`:` on Windows and `;` on Unix).
+- `src: "<FILE1[,FILE2,...]>"` - List of source file paths relative to the module *root* directory separated by comma.
 - `linker_opt: "<OPTIONS>"` - Additional runtime linker options.
-- `linker_lib_path: "<DIR1;[DIR2;...]>"` - Additional linker lookup directories relative to the module *root* directory.
+- `linker_lib_path: "<DIR1,[DIR2,...]>"` - Additional linker lookup directories relative to the module *root* directory.
-- `link: "<LIB1[;LIB2;...]>` - Libraries to link.
+- `link: "<LIB1[,LIB2,...]>` - Libraries to link.
 Note that libraries listed here are dynamically loaded during compilation (may be executed in compile-time).

 ```yaml
 # The version is required to be global.